xionic/Chromance-esphome/README.md

 I have modified the original project by Zack Freeman to be an esphome external component, and to use WS2912B LED strip.
 I have stripped a lot of the emotibit code as I don't have one.

+I also separated the strips in to 2 instead of 4.

 ## Original Readme

 Big, bold rainbow-glowing wall art that features the king of shapes - the hexagon.